palivoda/esper/README.md

 | disconnect() | Triggered if WiFi, MQTT connection lost or ESPER OTA is initiated and device is going to reboot. |
 | tictac() | Timer that is actived only when device is online and ready.
 Intended to sensor readigns. |

+# Development environment
+Git clone in to directory and open with [Platformio for Atom].
+Check [platformio.ini] file for setting up your board.
+Connect ESP to USB and Run build.
+For ESP-01 it takes 10 seconds to start AP.
+Connect to 'ESPER device' AP and open URL "esper.iot" to setup WiFi and MQTT settings.
+After save device will reboot and send esper/init MQTT mesage.

 # Setting up the environment
 As ESPER communicates via MQTT here is propsed software stack that you can get to kicstart your first DIY IoT project, like smart home:
 * Orange PI Zero board with 8+ Gig SD card